-In 2016 I said goodbye to a very special lady, someone who had been in my life since I was a baby.
+In 2016 I said goodbye to an exceptional lady, someone who had been in my life since I was a baby.
 Months after she passed away, I received a letter from her solicitors to say that she had left me some money in her Will.
 Something which I didn’t expect but appreciate very much.
-Now that her estate is almost at a close I can start to think about how I might like to spend the money.
-It isn’t a life-changing sum of money but it’s enough for us to think about how to spend it to it’s best advantage.
+Now that her estate is almost at a close, I can start to think about how I might like to spend the inheritance.
+It isn’t a life-changing sum of money, but it’s enough for us to think about how to spend it to it’s best advantage.

-It seems silly to be considering home improvements already, our house is only 7 years old but that means that everything is wearing out at the same time.
-We have decorated most rooms in the house but the hallway is now looking very tired with so much traffic.
-Our original plan had been to put marble floor in the hall instead of carpet but now that we have Bramble we are thinking perhaps solid wood or parquet flooring might show less dirt from his paws.
+It seems silly to be considering home improvements already, our house is only 7 years old, but that means that everything is wearing out at the same time.
+We have decorated most rooms in the house, but the hallway is now looking very tired with so much traffic.
+Our original plan had been to put marble floor in the hall instead of the carpet, but now that we have Bramble we think perhaps solid wood or parquet flooring might show less dirt from his paws.

-There are two rooms in particular that are driving me crazy at the moment and that is our bedroom and the boys bedroom.
-We have had our wardrobes since before we were married and whilst they are still standing strong, Hubby and I really want to get fitted wardrobes to improve the look of our bedroom.
+In particular, two rooms are driving me crazy at the moment, and that is our bedroom and the boy’s bedroom.
+We had had our wardrobes since before we were married and whilst they are still standing strong, Hubby and I really want to get fitted wardrobes to improve the look of our bedroom.

 Do we blow it on a big family holiday?
-It’s a nice idea but honestly?
-I still feel that Albie is too young to remember holidays properly, Lillie was only 6 years old when we last went to Butlins and I’m sorry to say that she can’t remember it at all.
+It’s an excellent idea but honestly?
+I still feel that Albie is too young to remember holidays correctly, Lillie was only 6 years old when we last went to Butlins and, I’m sorry to say that she can’t remember it at all.
 She remembers aspects of it but not enough for it to matter.
-If we are going to spend lots of money on a holiday, I want it to be one which will create memories for a lifetime.
+If we are going to spend lots of money on holiday, I want it to be one which will create memories for a lifetime.

 New Mummy Van

-When you have a big family like us, you need a big car and for me that means a van – well sort of.
-I drive a Hyundai i800 and I LOVE it!
-It has cost us a fair bit of money over the years in breakdowns but I would buy another one in a heartbeat.
-My love for vans didn’t start with a big family, I was a fan long before as I love VW campervans, old and new.
-Working for Volkswagen only cemented that love for them but sadly I can’t quite make the inheritance stretch to a new VW so I’m on the hunt for a new i800.
+When you have a big family like us, you need a big car, and for me, that means a van – well sort of.
+I drive a Hyundai i800, and I LOVE it!
+It has cost us a fair bit of money over the years in breakdowns, but I would buy another one in a heartbeat.
+My love for vans didn’t start with a big family; I was a fan long before I loved VW campervans, old and new.
+Working for Volkswagen only cemented that love for them but sadly I can’t quite make the inheritance stretch to a new VW, so I’m on the hunt for a new i800.

-I keep asking myself what Dot would have wanted me to do with my money, she was a very wise lady with a head for business so she would want me to spend the money wisely.
-I will perhaps update some of the equipment I need for my business so that I can continue to grow but I also want to find a special piece of jewellery that I can wear and think of her.
+I keep asking myself what Dot would have wanted me to do with my money; she was a very wise lady with a head for business to want me to spend the money wisely.
+I will perhaps update some of the equipment I need for my business to continue to grow, but I also want to find a unique jewellery piece that I can wear and think of her.
 Something blue since that was her favourite colour, she always looked pretty in blue.